laurensstudtmann/Histree/README.md

   * to install: [Official NodeJS installers](https://nodejs.org/en/download/)
   * tested with NodeJS version 16.X.X
 3. __Histree__:
-  * To install Histree, you currently have to build it yourself from the source code.
-Once it is properly deployed, it will be possible to install Histree directly via the JupyterLab extension manager.
+  * with the JupyterLab extension manager: look for "jupyter-histree" in the extensions menu (the puzzle icon in the sidebar of JupyterLab) and click "Install".
+  * alternatively, with the command line: `jupyter labextension install jupyter-histree`
+4. If the installation was successful, the Histree extension will be available in the sidebar on the left!

+## Develop
-  * To build Histree from source code, execute the following commands in the source code directory:
+To build Histree from source code, execute the following commands in the source code directory:

 ```bash
 yarn